More Than Just Guide Dogs: The Invisible Work of Service Animals

 You do not owe strangers your medical history.
 No one is legally allowed to ask you to show medical documentation or what your disability or diagnosis is.
 The only two questions permitted under the ADA are whether the dog is a service animal and what task it is trained to perform.
 That is it.
 The law is on your side, even when the people around you are not.

-If your dog is trained to perform tasks for your disability, explore USA Service Dogs' registrations, IDs, and vests so you can focus on your health, not on explaining yourself to strangers.
+While the ADA does not legally require official registration, many handlers find that having clear identification helps prevent unwanted confrontation and makes public access significantly smoother.
+If your dog is trained to perform tasks for your disability, equipping them with professional IDs and vests allows you to focus on your health, not on explaining your medical history to strangers.